 As players those days had very limited options when it comes to changing tune, tremolo became trendy quickly.
 There are some concerns if tremolo effect pedals can be used with acoustic guitar.
 And of course, it can.

 But, which ones work best now?

-Since first enter the market, Boss has always been a long-standing brand of guitar effects pedals.
-Although they’ve hardly produced quality models recently, Boss pedals are promised to get the job done and deliver top-tier performance.
+Since first entering the market, Boss has always been a long-standing brand of guitar effects pedals.
+Although they’ve hardly produced quality models recently, Boss pedals are promise to get the job done and deliver top-tier performances.

 Like other guitar effect segments which have Boss footprint, they also own a quite strong tremolo unit that overwhelm the medium range.
 One of the most concrete tremolo pedal on the market are mentioned.